Avenanthramide: Suggested mechanism of action

-According to Sur (2008), the anti-inflammatory effect of the Avenanthramides is due to the inhibition of the NF-κB activation in NF-κB dependent cytokine.
+According to Sur (2008), the anti-inflammatory effect of the avenanthramides is due to the inhibition of the NF-κB activation in NF-κB dependent cytokine.
 Nuclear factor-kappa β (NF-κB) is responsible for regulating the transcription of DNA and participates in the activation of genes related to inflammatory and immune responses.
 Consequently, suppressing the NF-κB limits the proliferation of cancer cells and reduces the level of inflammation.
 Avenanthramides are able to inhibit the release of inflammatory cytokines that are present in pruritic skin diseases that cause itchiness.
-In addition, its anti-inflammatory activity may prevent the vicious itch-scratch cycle and reduce the scratching-induced secondary inflammation that often occur in atopic dermatitis and eczema, preventing the skin from disrupting its barrier.
-Avenanthramides also have a chemical structure similar to the drug Tranilast, which has anti-histaminic action.
+In addition, its anti-inflammatory activity may prevent the vicious itch-scratch cycle and reduce the scratching-induced secondary inflammation that often occur in atopic dermatitis, preventing the destruction of skin barrier.
+Avenanthramides also have a chemical structure similar to the drug tranilast, which has anti-histaminic action.
 The anti-itch activity of avenanthramides may be associated with the inhibition of histamine response.
-Taken together, these results show the effect of Avenanthramides as powerful anti-inflammatory agents and their importance in dermatologic applications.
+Taken together, these results show the effect of avenanthramides as powerful anti-inflammatory agents and their importance in dermatologic applications.